UZBEKISTAN & TURKMENISTAN

 -

 Absolutely, we have planned out the tours so the dates align enabling you to be able to jump from one tour to the next.
 Although we don’t cover travel between each tour we can advise the best way to get from one tour to the next if you do choose to book more than one tour!
-Uzbekistan and Turkmenistan is the first stop on our Central Asia route followed by Tajikistan & Afghanistan which you can book here.
+Uzbekistan and Turkmenistan is the 2nd stop on our Central Asia route followed by Kazakhstan & Kyrgyzstan which you can book here.

 -

+To get to Tashkent you’ll either be coming from our Central Asia I tour in AFGHANISTAN & TAJIKISTAN or flying in to meet us.
 Tashkent is very well connected by air from all over Europe, Middle East and Asia.
-We recommend arriving in the morning on the 22nd of May to ensure a smooth start to the trip.
-Do not book non-refundable flights until you have received your LOI.
+We recommend arriving in the morning on the 2nd of June or the night before to ensure a smooth start to the trip.
+Do not book non-refundable flights until you have received your LOI for Turkmenistan.

 -